deislabs/image-layer-provenance/README.md

             "LayerDescriptor": {
               "mediaType": "application/vnd.docker.image.rootfs.diff.tar.gzip",
               "digest": "Layer digest, such as sha256:1efc27...",
-              "size": 31366757 (layer size)
+              "size": 31366757 // layer size
             },
-            "LayerCreationType": "[
+            "LayerCreationType": "LayerType",
+            // LayerType can be one of the following:
-              FROM-PrimaryBaseImageLayer            (for layers inherited from base image layers)
+            // FROM-PrimaryBaseImageLayer          // for layers inherited from base image layers
-            | COPY-FromMultistageBuildStageLayer  (for layers created through `COPY --from` multistage build stages)
+            // COPY-FromMultistageBuildStageLayer  // for layers created through `COPY --from` multistage build stages
-            | COPY-CommandLayer                   (for layers created through a plain COPY instruction)
+            // COPY-CommandLayer                   // for layers created through a plain COPY instruction
-            | ADD-CommandLayer                    (for layers created by the ADD instruction)
+            // ADD-CommandLayer                    // for layers created by the ADD instruction
-            | RUN-CommandLayer                    (for layers created by the RUN instruction)
+            // RUN-CommandLayer                    // for layers created by the RUN instruction "DockerfileCommands": [
-            ]",
-            "DockerfileCommands": [
               {
                 "Cmd": "The Dockerfile instruction command, such as FROM, ADD, COPY, RUN, etc.", "SubCmd": "",
                 "Json": false,
-                "Original": "The original instruction in source, such as 'FROM docker.io/library/postgres:14-bullseye'", "StartLine": 30, (the original source line number that starts this command) "EndLine": 30,   (the original source line number that ends this command) "Flags": [],     (Any flags such as `--from=...` for multistage `COPY` commands.)
+                "Original": "The original instruction in source, such as 'FROM docker.io/library/postgres:14-bullseye'", "StartLine": 30, // the original source line number that starts this command) "EndLine": 30,   // the original source line number that ends this command) "Flags": [],     // Any flags such as `--from=...` for multistage `COPY` commands.)
-                "Value": [       (The contents of the command, such as 'registry/repository:digest' for the FROM command) "docker.io/library/postgres:14-bullseye"
+                "Value": [       // The contents of the command, such as 'registry/repository:digest' for the FROM command) "docker.io/library/postgres:14-bullseye"
                 ]
               }
             ],
-            (If the layer was inherited from a base image layer, 'BaseImage' is populated with the base image reference.)
+            // If the layer was inherited from a base image layer, 'BaseImage' is populated with the base image reference.)
             "BaseImage": "docker.io/library/postgres:14-bullseye",
             "AttributionAnnotations": null
           }